google/deepvariant/docs/deepvariant-haploid-support.md

 L(ALT1, ALT1)]}`.
 Then we normalize the likelihood vector and assign the genotype based on the adjusted values from the vector.

-In DeepVariant r1.8, we added extra logic in the `make_examples` stage to adjust for reference blocks as well.
+We have added extra logic in the `make_examples` stage to adjust for reference blocks as well.
 See the discussion in https://github.com/google/deepvariant/issues/811.